 That evening I walked to my room, and watched a bit of American television, where someone was throwing basketballs from the roof.
 Nothing special, and I fell asleep during it.

 Day 2 – Friday April 22 2005

 When I woke up, it was 7 am, wow, never happened to me before that I was that awake, at that hour.
-In my free time I met Alex Newborn, our site researcher, which was the first time I’ve met a SWST.net crew member in person.
+In my free time, I met Alex Newborn, our site researcher, which was the first time I’ve met a SWST.net crew member in person.
 The meeting was brief, but cool, and was captured for eternity with a picture.
-That evening was the Master Replicas exclusive Collectors Society party, with actors, give-aways, free food, and cool presentations.
+That evening was the Master Replicas exclusive Collectors Society party, with actors, giveaways, free food, and cool presentations.

 That evening also was the special 501st/Fan Force Party party.
 Again with actors, and a lot of people that normally are hidden under the blank expression of the stormtrooper helmet.
-I popped into the party with a LFL Licensing friend.
+I popped into the party with an LFL Licensing friend.
 Quite a cool party!

 Day 3 – Saturday April 23 2005

 “I’d like a pony” – binkmeisterRick in Indy’s Steak ‘n Shake.